 The Company's cannabis-licensed client in Delaware, First State Compassion Center ("FSCC"), issued a 10-year promissory note to the Company in May 2016 for \$0.7 million, bearing interest at a rate of 12.5% per annum and maturing in April 2026, as amended (the "FSCC Initial Note").
-The monthly payments on the FSCC Initial Note approximate \$10,000.
-At March 31, 2023 and December 31, 2022, the current portions of the FSCC Initial Note were approximately \$87,000 and \$85,000, respectively, and were included in Notes receivable, current, in the condensed consolidated balance sheets.
+The monthly payments on the FSCC Initial Note were approximately \$10,000.
+At June 30, 2023 and December 31, 2022, the current portions of the FSCC Initial Note were approximately \$90,000 and \$85,000, respectively, and were included in Notes receivable, current portion, in the condensed consolidated balance sheets.

-In December 2021, the Company converted financed trade accounts receivable balances from FSCC aggregating \$7.8 million into notes receivable, whereby FSCC issued promissory notes aggregating \$7.8 million to the Company (the "FSCC Secondary Notes").
-The FSCC Secondary Notes bear interest of 6.0% per annum and mature in December 2025.
-FSCC is required to make periodic payments of principal and interest throughout the term of the FSCC Secondary Notes.
-At March 31, 2023 and December 31, 2022, the FSCC Secondary Notes balance included approximately \$28,000 and \$49,000, respectively, of unpaid accrued interest.
-The increase in the FSCC Secondary Notes in the three months ended March 31, 2023 was attributable to the accreted interest, which increases the value of such notes.
-At each of March 31, 2023 and December 31, 2022, the current portions of the FSCC Secondary Notes aggregated \$2.5 million.
+In December 2021, the Company converted financed trade accounts receivable balances from FSCC aggregating \$7.8 million into notes receivable, which was net of the \$1.3 million debt issuance discount recorded in connection with the conversion, whereby FSCC issued promissory notes aggregating \$7.8 million to the Company (the "FSCC Secondary Notes").
+The FSCC Secondary Notes bore interest at a rate of 6.0% per annum and matured in December 2025.
+FSCC was required to make periodic payments of principal and interest throughout the term of the FSCC Secondary Notes.
+At December 31, 2022, the FSCC Secondary Notes balance included approximately \$49,000 of unpaid accrued interest.
+The balance at June 30, 2023 did not include accrued interest, as the Company granted FSCC an interest holiday for the six months then ended.
+The increase in the FSCC Secondary Notes in the six months ended June 30, 2023 was attributable to the accretion of the original debt discount, which increased the value of such notes.
+At each of June 30, 2023 and December 31, 2022, the current portions of the FSCC Secondary Notes aggregated \$2.5 million.

-In December 2022, the Company converted a short-term loan and other receivable balances from FSCC aggregating \$750,000 into a note receivable, whereby FSCC issued a promissory note to the Company for \$750,000 (the "FSCC New Note").
-The FSCC New Note bears interest of 6.0% per annum and matures in December 2026.
-FSCC is required to make quarterly interest payments, with the full amount of principal due on December 31, 2026.
-At each of March 31, 2023 and December 31, 2022, the entire balance of the FSCC New Note was long-term.
+In December 2022, the Company converted amounts due from FSCC aggregating \$750,000 into a note receivable, whereby FSCC issued a promissory note to the Company for \$750,000 (the "FSCC New Note").
+The FSCC New Note bore interest at a rate of 6.0% per annum and matured in December 2026.
+FSCC was required to make quarterly interest payments, with the full amount of principal due on December 31, 2026; however, the Company granted FSCC an interest holiday for the six months ended June 30, 2023.
+At each of June 30, 2023 and December 31, 2022, the entire balance of the FSCC New Note was long-term.